Blocking Nintendo servers

 TIP

-You can verify the functionality of the DNS redirection by booting into emummc (or sysmmc if you applied the config to sys), and powering off after.
+You can verify the functionality of the DNS redirection by booting into emuMMC (or sysCFW, if you applied the config to sysCFW), and powering off afterwards.

 A report will be generated in sd:/atmosphere/logs